 Sure, I’d taken a Sex Ed class, but maybe I missed a few details?
 Let’s be real, middle school Sex Ed isn’t exactly the best education, and I wasn’t prepared for the idea that my period could hurt.

-Well surprise surprise.
+Well, surprise surprise.
 That shit can hurt.
 But it doesn’t have to.

-Normal period cramps (primary dysmenorrhea) is caused by prostaglandins and can feel like a throbbing or cramping sensation in the lower abdomen, back, and even down your thighs.
+Normal period cramps (primary dysmenorrhea) are caused by prostaglandins and can feel like a throbbing or cramping sensation in the lower abdomen, back, and even down your thighs.
 Some describe it as a dull ache, while others describe it as something deeper and more painful.